10000 mAh x 3.7 V

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate how long a power bank may run a tablet, light, router, or camera.
-Convert mAh and volts into watt-hours.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Estimate a sensor or small project runtime from battery mAh and average current in mA.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-Real battery life depends on battery age, temperature, power spikes, screen brightness, radio use, inverter losses, and manufacturer limits.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real battery life depends on battery age, temperature, chemistry, discharge rate, screen brightness, radio use, power spikes, voltage-converter loss, inverter loss, cable loss, low-battery cutoff, and manufacturer limits.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 mAh alone does not tell total energy unless voltage is known.
 A 10,000 mAh battery at 3.7 V stores different energy than 10,000 mAh at 12 V.